Healthy Instant Pot Sloppy Joes

-So, as long as you’re careful not to burn the sauce, and you’re okay with a slightly longer cook time, a stovetop will work for this recipe.
+So, as long as you’re careful not to burn the sauce, and you’re okay with a slightly longer cook time, a skillet will work fine for this recipe.
 I’ve left notes at the bottom of the recipe below for instructions on cooking without an Instant Pot.

 A simple, tasty way to make sloppy joes in an Instant Pot or on the stove.

 - 2 lbs Lean Ground Beef, Turkey, Chicken macros with 96/4 beef

 - 1/4 C White Onion diced (optional)

 - 1/8 tsp Salt and Pepper to taste